coufalja/regatta-client/README.md

 regatta-client range example-table --endpoint localhost:8443 --insecure
 ```

-### get all records in table without decoding keys/values to UTF-8
+### get all records in table without decoding keys/values to UTF-8 strings
-this example retrieves all records in `example-table` table without decoding binary data, data is shown as Base64 strings
+this example retrieves all records in `example-table` table without decoding binary data, this is achieved by using `--binary` flag.
+Retrieved key-value pairs are shown as Base64 strings.

 ```
 regatta-client range example-table --endpoint localhost:8443 --binary --insecure